About the board

 Gina’s primary role as Company Secretary is to support the Chairman and the Board of Trustees in meeting their legal obligations in respect of regulatory and charity compliance.

 As well as being responsible for corporate and charity governance, the Corporate Services team provide legal services for the hospital.
-We are also home to the Patient Experience Manager and Medical Records team.
+We are also home to the Medical Records team.

 Gina is the Whistleblowing/Raising Concerns lead for The London Clinic and has a reporting line directly into the Chairman of the Board of Trustees and Chief Executive.